• Results (2,832)

 Material

-wood, cedar bark, paint, wool cloth, string and eagle down
+wood, cedar bark, paint, wool, feather and string

 Holding Institution